Estimated reading time: 6 minutes

 Moreover, when the UK national lockdowns occur, the gap widens between the search volume for these searches and “buy car online” consequently peaks in each lockdown.
 The peak is highest in the first lockdown, however tracking is still on-going for the third lockdown as at the time of writing this blog, the UK is still in a national lockdown.
 This suggests more and more people are interested in buying a car online as opposed to seeking a dealership (reflected by the search volume).
 This graph really highlights the growing divide between people searching for a car dealership or buying a car online.
 Also, this could showcase the change from the auto industry predominantly selling cars through dealerships to selling cars online.
 Therefore, the auto industry’s investment into digital marketing and online sales platforms ought to grow to accommodate what people are interested in.
 Will this trend stay the same or change post-lockdown?

-Adroit will review the data post-lockdown with our thoughts and findings so sign-up to our mailing list below to avoid missing out!
+Adroit will review the data once the UK restrictions have relaxed futher with our thoughts and findings so sign-up to our mailing list below to avoid missing out!

 Market trend analysis is vital for your market research.
 A trend can be recognised early online by shifts in sentiment or engagement metrics.
 If there was a major increase in negative sentiment or a decrease in engagement, this could indicate a crisis in reputation or a competitor taking the share of voice.
 By online listening you can stay in touch with changes in your audiences’ needs.
 It is more than likely that your competitors are using online listening – don’t fall behind!

 Social Listening in the Automotive Industry

 Social and Online Listening is the act of tracking news/blogs/websites/social channels for a keyword to see when it is mentioned online.
 This can be used to create tangible insights.
 These insights can include things such as audience demographics, brand health, competitor analysis and content ideation.
 Future campaigns can utilise these insights.